capitao-red-beard/fluent_python/README.md

 - `private_protected.py` a Python code snippet showing protected and private variables in Python.

 ### 10. Sequence Hacking, Hashing, and Slicing

+- `10.py` a Python code snippet showcasing "sequence hacking, hashing and slicing" in Python.